kaylaflamand/pdsnd_github/README.md

 Kayla's Python Project

 ### Description
-Displays select bikeshare data dependent on user inputs for city, month and day of week
+Displays select bike share data dependent on user inputs for city, month and day of week.
+Cities limited to Chicago, New York City, and Washington DC.

 ### Files used
 bikeshare.py